farcasterxyz/hub-monorepo/packages/hub-nodejs/docs/Builders.md

 import { FarcasterNetwork } from '@farcaster/hub-nodejs';

 const dataOptions = {
-  fid: -9999, // Set to the fid of the user creating the message
+  fid: 1, // Set to the fid of the user creating the message
-  network: types.FarcasterNetwork.DEVNET, // Set to the network that the message is broadcast to.
+  network: FarcasterNetwork.DEVNET, // Set to the network that the message is broadcast to.
 };
 ```